wat3rm3ll0n/dogadoption/Project_Cleaned.md

 Dog Adoption
 ================
 Tyler Mallon
-28 August, 2018
+31 August, 2018

 ### Introduction & Background

 The Austin Animal Center (AAC) is the largest no-kill municipal animal shelter in the United States.
 They are an open-intake facility providing shelter and protection to all animals regardless of their condition upon intake.
 They seek to only euthanize a maximum of 10% of the animals they receive, and usually do so only as a means of ending suffering.
-The goal of the AAC is to place all animals that can be adopted into permanent homes, and most of their animals are dogs.
-So, the primary goal of this research is to help the AAC to better predict whether an animal can be adopted based upon an analysis of AAC data observations.
-This should help the AAC better optimize the use of its limited resources by prolonging the sheltering of dogs most likely to be adopted (or returned) and hastening the transfer of dogs most likely to be transferred or euthanized.
+The goal of the AAC is to place all animals that can be adopted into permanent homes.
+As such, the primary goal of this research is to help the AAC to better predict whether an animal can be adopted based upon an analysis of previous AAC data observations.
+This should help the AAC better optimize the use of its limited resources by prolonging the sheltering of animals most likely to be adopted (or returned).

 ------------------------------------------------------------------------

 ### EDA Overview

-Although there were a few other outcome types observed in the shelter population, after performing an exploratory data analysis (EDA), I decided to limit the sample set to dogs with the four most prevalent outcome types; Adoption, Euthanasia, Return to Owner, and Transfer.
+Although there were a few other outcome types observed in the shelter population, after performing an exploratory data analysis (EDA), I decided to limit the sample set to animals with the four most prevalent outcome types; Adoption, Euthanasia, Return to Owner, and Transfer.
+Additionally, I decided to focus this effort initially on just predicting the outcomes of dogs.
+This is based on the fact that dogs comprise 56.9% of all observations.
+I suspect that separate models should be created for different animal types, and as such I want to focus on one species of animal to begin with.
 The EDA confirmed several of my initial intuitions.
 First, owners prefer not to adopt dogs that still have their reproductive capabilities still intact.
-Second, owners prefer to adopt younger animals.
-Third and finally, Owners prefer to adopt animals that are in good health.
+Second, owners prefer to adopt younger dogs.
+Third and finally, Owners prefer to adopt dogs that are in good health.

 I also discovered that it was going to be necessary to simplify several of the features due to the number of distinct values that they contained.
 Both color and dog breed contained over 300 distinct values, which would be computationally very expensive.
 After doing some research on the adoption of dogs in general, I discovered that there is a prevailing theory that black colored dogs seem to be adopted less.
 So, I decided to simplify the color variable as either black or not.
 Similar to "color," I reduced the number of possible breed values by grouping all the breeds into the eight different groups as defined by the AKC [here](https://www.akc.org/public-education/resources/general-tips-information/dog-breeds-sorted-groups/).
 These are broken down into seven primary categories of dogs, and one miscellaneous category for any dog that does not fall under those seven primary groupings.